lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-05-15-docker-build-cache.markdown

 FROM image:latest
 COPY /src /workspace/src
 ```
 If we put Dockerfile in the same workspace, and then we copy the whole workspace into Dockerfile.
-So, when we want to modify a line or even add a comment in the Dockerfile.
-This action will trigger docker not to use cache anymore because it detects changes.
+So, when we want to modify a line or even add a comment in the Dockerfile, this action will trigger docker not to use cache anymore because it detects changes.

 ####  Do not respect stage dependency
 ```